AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/servicenow-modules.md

   </tr>
   <tr>
    <td role="rowheader">Limit</td>
-   <td> <p>Enter or map the maximum number of <span>record</span>s you want the module to <span>return</span> during each scenario execution cycle.</p> </td>
+   <td> <p>Enter or map the maximum number of records you want the module to return during each scenario execution cycle.</p> </td>
   </tr>
  </tbody>
 </table>

 ### Custom API Call

-This action module lets you make a custom authenticated call to the `ServiceNow` API.
-This way, you can create a data flow automation that can't be accomplished by the other `ServiceNow` modules.
+This action module lets you make a custom authenticated call to the ServiceNow API.
+This way, you can create a data flow automation that can't be accomplished by the other ServiceNow modules.

 When you are configuring this module, the following fields display.